Want to know the truth about arch support?

 Also, remember that two persons with pretty much the same arch type will react differently to the arch support.
 There are mechanical, neurophysiological, anatomical, and psychological factors involved and arch support can only do so much.

 So, what's the bottom-line?

 Arch support cannot make a huge difference to injury risk, balance, or performance for runners.
-There is no point spending extra money on arch support in shoes or shoe inserts, just because a salesman thinks your arch is a little too high or low.
-However, custom orthotics or specific shoes can help with pain management and dealing with certain foot related problems when used after consulting with a physician or certified coach.
+And it's not just the running shoes, the same can be said about any other type of shoes like hiking shoes or training shoes.
+It doesn't mean you shouldn't go for shoes made for a specific activity like crossfit shoes or workout shoes.
+However, there is no point spending extra money on arch support in shoes or shoe inserts, just because a salesman thinks your arch is a little too high or low.
+Custom orthotics or specific shoes can help with pain management and dealing with certain foot related problems when used after consulting with a physician or certified coach.